ninjas1337/Fourier-Gibbs-Phenomenon-Explained-Geometrically/README.md

 Inspect arm — click an arm number to highlight it across all three panels Show orbits — ghost circles for each harmonic

+HERE IS THE FULL PAPER ON THE GIBBS PHENOMENA AND THIS INTUITIVE APPROACH EXPLAINED MATHEMATICALLY: /assets/Gibbs_Phenomenon___A_Kinematic_Phasor_Approach.pdf

 See also

 Complex Numbers Are Not Imaginary — a companion project showing what a complex number is, geometrically, through a tilting circle with radius π.